tfcp68/yantrix/README.md

 Yantrix is a <i>(mostly)</i> TypeScript framework and a DSL, that make up a full instrumental chain to implement robust and self-documented functional applications by code generation in multiple programming languages.
 </p>
 <p>
 That allows devs to focus on describing contracts and workflows, rather than writing and debugging the actual code.
-The toolset is best used to create no-code/less-code solutions and works best within ***-as-code** paradigms.
+The toolset is best used to create no-code/less-code solutions and works best within <b>*-as-code</b> paradigms.
 </p>
 <p>
     <a href="https://github.com/tfcp68/yantrix/blob/main/LICENSE" target="_blank"><img src="https://img.shields.io/github/license/tfcp68/yantrix" alt="license"></a>